mapproxy/mapproxy/doc/configuration_examples.rst

       sources: [aerial_images]

 You might also want to experiment with different compression levels of JPEG.
 A higher value of ``jpeg_quality`` results in better image quality at the cost of slower encoding and lager file sizes.
 See :ref:`proxy.yaml configuration <jpeg_quality>`.
-TODO

 ::